martinvonz/jj/docs/config.md

 ```

 Parts of the style that are not overridden - such as the foreground color in the
-example above - are inherited from the parent style.
+example above - are inherited from the style of the parent label.

 Which elements can be colored is not yet documented, but see
 the [default color configuration](https://github.com/martinvonz/jj/blob/main/cli/src/config/colors.toml)